tvntvn13/wolt-calculator/README.md

 npm run lint
 ```

+#### CI/CD

+- This project uses GitHub Actions for continuous integration and continuous delivery.
+- The CI pipeline is triggered on every pull request and push to the main branch.
+- The pipeline includes the following steps:
+  - Running a SonarCloud scan to analyze code quality and generate a coverage report.
+  - Running linters to ensure code style consistency.
+  - Running tests to verify the functionality of the codebase.

 #### Dependencies

 - To keep the dependencies minimal and the bundle size small, I opted not to use